TaniaRDiaz/navbar-react-dom-routerv6/README.md

 # Navbar with react-router-dom@6

 React Js project v18.
-Navbar and Footer. react-router-dom@6 is used for route handling.
+Responsive Navbar and Footer. react-router-dom@6 is used for route handling.

 ## Dependencies